jewel/clearskies/protocol/core.md

 The "timeout" specified is the absolute minimum amount of time to wait for the peer to send another ping before dropping the connection.
-A peer should adjust its own timeout to be same as the timeout of its peer if the peer's timeout is greater, that software on mobile devices can adjust for battery life and network conditions.
+A peer should adjust its own timeout to be same as the timeout of its peer if the peer's timeout is greater, that way software on mobile devices can adjust for battery life and network conditions.